 - We recommend carefully considering international travel at this time because we do not know how the situation will develop and when students will be able to return.
 Remember, you must be physically present in the U.S. to apply for OPT; you cannot apply for OPT after you have left the U.S. If you have additional questions, email firstname.lastname@example.org IPS always advises against international travel while OPT is pending, If you choose to travel, please note IPS cannot help facilitate your re-entry.

 If I remain in my home country can they maintain F-1 student visa status?

-- International students who choose to return to their home country (or other non-U.S. location), will be able to retain their current F-1 status provided they remain enrolled full-time and participating in their courses and return to the U.S. for their next academic semester (fall 2020 for most students, unless summer 2020 is a required semester).
+- International students who choose to return to their home country (or other non-U.S. location), will be able to retain their current F-1 status provided they remain enrolled full-time and participating in their courses and return to the U.S. for their next academic semester.
 Students who are not able to remain enrolled, who drop classes and/or who remain outside the U.S. more than 5 months without being enrolled, may need to obtain a new I-20 and should consult with IPS.

 If I leave the U.S. for a period of 5 months or more, will my I-20 be terminated or inactivated?